alandooz/challenge-rl/README.md

 ## To try it

-In the project directory, you can run:
+You try it here [https://challenge-rl.vercel.app](https://challenge-rl.vercel.app) or, in the project directory, you can run:

 ### `npm start`